DennisMelamed/crazy_frog/Gameplan.md

 	-Determine gesture syntax
 -Check in with Prof Sattar
--Determine RPYTT vectors for each complex command -Write test of each gesture
+-Determine RPYTT vectors for each complex command -Collect training data for Leap output of each gesture
+	-Train classifier based on data (svm should be fine) -Test classifier, modify as necessary
 -Implement Leap to Gesture node
 -Implement Interpret Node
 -Implement Compiler Node